-- >> Secure and preservation protective packing and transfer - >> Transportation, with curatorial pickup or, in some circumstances, with highly trusted preservation-compliant courier service
+- >> Secure and preservation protective transfer - >> Transportation, with preservation packing and curatorial pickup or, in some circumstances, with highly trusted preservation-compliant courier service

-285 "Even for the IT savvy it can take a while to orientate oneself on an unfamiliar computer often while holding a conversation with office staff.
+&lt;sup>289 "Even for the IT savvy it can take a while to orientate oneself on an unfamiliar computer often while holding a conversation with office staff.
 For this reason, it is essential to gather as much information on the software and hardware being used by the depositor at the survey stage", S. Thomas and J. Martin (2006) Using the papers of contemporary British politicians as a testbed for the preservation of digital personal archives, Journal of the Society of Archivists, 27(1): 29-56